FTWtoday City Guide Play Banner

 The 4 Eleven, 411 S. Main St.

-The two-story 1920s warehouse is now a chic industrial venue with an ivy-covered garden patio, rustic sliding doors, and large windows for natural light.
+The two-story 1920s warehouse has been transformed into a chic industrial venue, featuring an ivy-covered garden patio, rustic sliding doors, and large windows that allow for natural light.

 • Rate: Inquire for pricing details

-• Key features: Equipment rental, cake stands, commercials fridge + kitchen prep space
+• Key features: Equipment rental, cake stands, commercial fridge + kitchen prep space

 PalmWood Events